tatemouser/InStoreRobot/README.md

      <img src=https://github.com/tatemouser/InStoreRobot/assets/114375692/d890bc16-2809-4350-acf7-ac993f6ba038 alt="Original Image" width="500" height="300">

-         The target item and the store shelf image are then scanned to identify their keypoints (patterns, edges, corners).
+         The green box drawn comes from the target item and the store shelf image being scanned to identify their keypoints (patterns, edges, corners).
 The program matches the keypoints and applies a homography matrix to account for tilt in the image of the item or the camera.
 Once complete, the program draws a green box around the located item and displays the result using the SWT

 ## Features